 Click-through rate is the percentage of total ad views that result in clicks.
 When the ad is visible which is an impression, as soon as it is clicked it becomes a Click.
 In most PPC platforms, CTR helps determine both your ad rank and your Cost Per Click (CPC).

-Average Click through rate in Google Ads depends on your industry.
+The average Click through rate in Google Ads depends on your industry.
 Here is a look at Average CTR by industry by Wordstream:

 So, we talked about Cost Per Click on the previous point.
 Let’s find more about it.